Serialcomms/Serial-Ports-in-VBA-Arduino-2023/Functions.md

-## Serial Port VBA Functions - simplified set
+## Serial Port VBA Functions - Arduino set

 ##### All functions support one pre-defined Com Port only